Colin McGinn: Sexual harassment complaint

-McGinn resigned his position at the University of Miami in January 2013, effective at the end of the calendar year, after a female graduate student complained that he had been sexually harassing her, including by text and email.
+McGinn resigned his position at the University of Miami in January 2013, effective at the end of the calendar year, after a graduate student complained that he had been sexually harassing her, including by text and email.
 These documents have since been released and include explicit references to McGinn's desire to have sex with the student.
 He denied any wrongdoing.

 Represented by Ann Olivarius, the student complained in April 2014 to the Equal Employment Opportunity Commission that the university had mishandled the case.
 She filed a lawsuit in October 2015 against the university, McGinn, and Edward Erwin, another philosophy professor at the University of Miami.
-The complaint accused McGinn of sexual harassment, civil assault and defamation, and Erwin of defamation.
-It alleged that the university had violated Title IX of the Education Amendments of 1972 (which requires that women have equal access to education) by failing to investigate the student's complaint adequately and by failing to protect her from retaliation, including from McGinn on his blog before his resignation came into effect.
+The complaint accused McGinn of sexual harassment, civil assault, and defamation, and Erwin of defamation.
+It alleged that the university had violated Title IX of the Education Amendments of 1972 (which requires that women have equal access to education) by failing to investigate the student's complaint adequately or protect her from retaliation, including from McGinn on his blog before his resignation came into effect.
 McGinn's lawyer, Andrew Berman, said that McGinn denied the claim.
 The lawsuit was settled in October 2016.
 All parties are prohibited from disclosing the terms of the settlement.

 The incident triggered a debate about the extent to which sexism remains prevalent in academia, particularly in academic philosophy, and the effect on students and teachers of harassment and harassment-related complaints.

-In 2014, McGinn was offered a visiting professorship in the philosophy department at East Carolina University but the offer was later rescinded by university administrators.
+In 2014, East Carolina University offered McGinn a visiting professorship but university administrators later rescinded the offer.
 McGinn blamed the sexual-harassment allegations for East Carolina's decision.

+In 2024, McGinn wrote: "I have existed in a state of professional cancellation for over ten years now.
+Before that I had normal access to teaching positions, publishers, conferences, professional contacts, and so on.
+Not anymore."

+In 2025, McGinn wrote that his resignation twelve years before was not an admission of guilt, but that he had had no desire to stay at the University of Miami.
+"I judged it wiser to resign and go elsewhere, which I fully expected to do.
+What I didn't expect was the complete stupidity and ill-will of my colleagues in the American philosophy profession".